At some point, you might want to stain your wooden furniture or a special wood project. With so many options out there, it’s easy to get overwhelmed.

 Step 1: Prepare the area you want to stain

-Prepping the surface involves removing hardware attached to the furniture or piece you want to stain, such as hinges and drawers.
 I suggest you consider spray painting door hinges, as this method allows for even coverage and avoids unsightly brush strokes, ensuring a seamless and polished look when you’re done.

-Also, you want to cover the areas you do not wish to be covered in stain with old newspapers or a piece of rag. spray paint door hinges
+Also, you want to cover the areas you do not wish to be covered in stain with old newspapers or a piece of rag. spray paint door hinges.

 Step 2: Apply wood conditioner